ayshahrah/seg/index.md

 ### Interpersonal Skills

-Technical skills are not enough for a professional software engineer!
+Technical skills are not enough to be a professional in software engineering!
 In today's competitive working environments, soft skills are imperative and not less important than technical skills.
 Furthermore, developing a new business or establishing a tech start-up needs an additional type of a skill-set in entrepreneurship.

 - [Soft Skills](ss.md)
 - [Entrepreneurship Skills](es.md)